chahuja/manga-download/README.md

 # Manga-Download
 This script could be rendered useful for downloading batch images of manga from [mangareader.net](http://www.mangareader.net).
-It is currently at a very basic level as one would have to (1)enter the url of the first image of the manga chapter along with (2)the number of images in that chapter.
+It is currently at a very basic level as one would have to (1)enter the url of the first page of the manga chapter along with (2)the number of chapters.

 The user can decide (3)the name of the folder, where the images will be stored.